Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Juni 2025 17.32.57 UTC
+- WIB: Selasa, 24 Juni 2025 18.24.45 UTC
-- WITA: Selasa, 24 Juni 2025 18.32.57 UTC
+- WITA: Selasa, 24 Juni 2025 19.24.45 UTC
-- WIT: Selasa, 24 Juni 2025 19.32.57 UTC
+- WIT: Selasa, 24 Juni 2025 20.24.45 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology